 Types of Mortgages in Edmonton

-Conventional mortgages – In order to be eligible for a conventional mortgage, you’ll need to come up with a minimum 20% down payment.
+Conventional mortgages – In order to be eligible for a conventional mortgage in Edmonton, you’ll need to come up with a minimum 20% down payment.
 Not only will such a hefty down payment amount mean a smaller loan, but it will also mean avoiding mortgage default insurance.

 Also referred to as CMHC insurance, this policy is designed to protect the lender in case you default on your mortgage, even though you’re the one paying for the policy.
 With a smaller loan amount, the default risk is lower, which is why lenders waive this policy for borrowers who come up with at least 20% down.